Convergence analysis and parameter estimation for the iterated Arnoldi-Tikhonov method: Appendix

-similarly as \cite[Proposition 3.6]{neubauer1988a}. \end{proof}
+similarly as~\cite[Proposition 3.6]{neubauer1988a}. \end{proof}

-Analogously to \cite[Remark 3.7]{neubauer1988a}, if an estimation of $\|x^{\dagger}\|$ is not available, then the function $D\|x_{\alpha,m,i}^{\delta,h}\|$ with a constant $D\geq 1$ can be used in place of $\|x^{\dagger}\|$ to define the constant $E$.
-It can be shown that, for $\alpha$ satisfying \eqref{select} with this choice, we achieve the same rates of convergence as presented in Theorem~\ref{conv2}.
+Analogously to~\cite[Remark 3.7]{neubauer1988a}, if an estimation of $\|x^{\dagger}\|$ is not available, then the function $D\|x_{\alpha,m,i}^{\delta,h}\|$ with a constant $D\geq 1$ can be used in place of $\|x^{\dagger}\|$ to define the constant $E$.
+It can be shown that for $\alpha$ satisfying~\eqref{select}, this choice yields the same rates of convergence as presented in Theorem~\ref{conv2}.